-Ping Chen, University of Houston-Downtown, USA Wei Ding, University of Massachusetts-Boston, USA Chengmin Ding, IBM Business Consulting, USA

-ABSTRACT
+Ping Chen

+Department of Computer and Mathematical Sciences

+University of Houston-Downtown

+Wei Ding

+Department of Computer Science

+University of Massachusetts-Boston

+Chengmin Ding

+IBM Business Consulting

+Abstract

 Knowledge representation is essential for semantics modeling and intelligent information processing.
 For decades researchers have proposed many knowledge representation techniques.
 However, it is a daunting problem how to capture deep semantic information effectively and support the construction of a large-scale knowledge base efficiently.
 This paper describes a new knowledge representation model, SenseNet, which provides semantic support for commonsense reasoning and natural language processing.
 SenseNet is formalized with a Hidden Markov Model.
 An inference algorithm is proposed to simulate human-like natural language understanding procedure.
 A new measurement, confidence, is introduced to facilitate the natural language understanding.
-The authors present a detailed case study of applying SenseNet to retrieving compensation information from company proxy filings.
+We present a detailed case study of applying SenseNet to retrieving compensation information from company proxy filings.

-Computational Semantics, Hidden Markov Model, Information Retrieval, Knowledge Keywords: Representation, Natural Language Processing
+KEYWORDS: Knowledge Representation, Computational Semantics, Hidden Markov Model, Natural Language Processing, Information Retrieval A Lexical Knowledge Representation Model for Natural Language Understanding